carbon-language/carbon-lang/llvm/docs/ExceptionHandling.rst

 When used in the native Windows C++ exception handling implementation, this intrinsic serves as a placeholder to delimit code before a catch handler is outlined.
-When the handler is is outlined, this intrinsic will be replaced by instructions that retrieve the exception object pointer from the frame allocation block.
+When the handler is outlined, this intrinsic will be replaced by instructions that retrieve the exception object pointer from the frame allocation block.